diku-dk/futhark-website/blog/2017-12-27-reflections-on-a-phd-accidentally-spent-on-language-design.rst

 but I subsequently spent a few weeks putting together a compiler because I found it fun (using Haskell, because I like it better than Standard ML).
-In fact, I found it so much fun that I eventually found me working on it all the time.
+In fact, I found it so much fun that I eventually found myself working on it all the time.

 .. _`Cosmin Oancea`: http://www.diku.dk/~zgh600/